keijinozaki/pressh/README.md

 A simple CMS written with shell script

 ## What's press?
-pressh is a CMS written with shell script(bash). pressh doesn't use database(such as mysql or so).
+pressh is a CMS written with shell script (bash). pressh doesn't use database(such as mysql or so).
 So you can edit files with your favorite text editor.
+And it's easy to make backup.
+Just copy the directory!

 ## Requirements
 Remote server which you can get Root Privileges.